-Number of Clinical Sites: 3

-(Southeastern Tech reserves the right to add additional sites as needed.)
+Number of Clinical Sites: 3 (Southeastern Tech reserves the right to add additional sites as needed.)
 General Location of the Clinical Sites: Toombs County, Emanuel County, Laurens County

-The program is approved by the Georgia Department of Public Health, Office of EMS and Trauma.
-The Paramedicine Degree program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org upon the recommendation of the Committee on Accreditation for Educational Programs for the Emergency Medical Services Profession (www.coaemsp.org 27).
+The Emergency Services Education program is approved by the Georgia Department of Public Health, Office of EMS and Trauma.
+The Paramedicine Certificate program is accredited by the Commission on Accreditation of Allied Health Education Programs 619 (CAAHEP) upon the recommendation of the Committee on Accreditation for Educational Programs for the Emergency Medical Services Profession 622 (CoAEMSP).

-Commission on Accreditation of Allied Health Education Programs (CAAHEP)

-9355 - 113th St. N #7709 Seminole, FL 33775 Phone: (727) 210-2350 628 Fax: (727) 210-2354 Website 622
+Contact the Commission on Accreditation of Allied Health Education Programs at 9355 - 113th St. N, #7709, Seminole, FL 33775, (727) 210-2350.